Strategies for Transfer, Excellence, Preparation, and Success

 - Two academic credits that count toward graduation

-- Mentoring and advising from staff, professors, or community leaders who care about your success in college and in life
+- Mentoring and advising from staff, professors, or community leaders who care about your success in college

 - Support with academic discussions, writing, and research skills

 - Help preparing for graduate school or a career after graduation

 - Support from a social network you'll meet before classes start